catalystneuro/cai-lab-to-nwb/src/cai_lab_to_nwb/zaki_2024/notes/zaki_2024_notes.md

 The pickle files related to the edf data can be ignored.

-* How comes that pyedflib is not able to read the EDF files?
-The EDFs are produce with the HD-X02 device and is unclear to the authors.

 ### Device:
 HD-X02, Data Science International.
 The sheet is [here](https://www.datasci.com/docs/default-source/implantable-telemetry/hd-x02_s02.pdf)

 ### Exploration with MNE

-The chann

 ```python